I, Robot (film): Plot

 In the year 2035, humanoid robots serve humanity, which is protected by the Three Laws of Robotics.
 Del Spooner is a homicide detective in the Chicago Police Department who hates and distrusts robots after one rescued him from a car crash while allowing a 12-year-old girl to drown—based purely on cold logic and odds of survival.
-When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his lab office window, a message he left behind requests Spooner be assigned to the case, despite police declaring the death a suicide.
-Spooner is skeptical, and CEO Lawrence Robertson, Lanning's business partner, reluctantly allows him to investigate.
+When Dr. Alfred Lanning, co-founder of U.S. Robotics (USR), falls to his death from his laboratory office window, a message he left behind requests Del be assigned to the case, despite police declaring the death a suicide.
+Del is skeptical, and CEO Lawrence Robertson, Lanning's business partner, reluctantly allows him to investigate.

-Accompanied by robopsychologist Dr. Susan Calvin, Spooner consults with USR's central artificial intelligence computer, VIKI (Virtual Interactive Kinetic Intelligence).
+Accompanied by robopsychologist Dr. Susan Calvin, Del consults with USR's central artificial intelligence computer, VIKI (Virtual Interactive Kinetic Intelligence).
 They find that the security footage from inside the office is corrupted, but the exterior footage shows no one entering or exiting since Lanning's death.
-However, Spooner points out that the window, which is made of security glass, could not have been broken by the elderly Lanning, and hypothesizes one of the many NS-5 robots (the latest version) in the lab was responsible.
+However, Del points out that the window, which is made of security glass, could not have been broken by the elderly Lanning, and hypothesizes one of the many NS-5 robots (the latest version) in the laboratory was responsible.
 Suddenly, an NS-5 attacks them and flees before being apprehended by the police.
 The robot, Sonny, is a specially built NS-5 with higher-grade materials as well as programming that grants him free will.
-This in turn allows him to be able to choose whether to follow the Three Laws.
+This, in turn, allows him to be able to choose whether to follow the Three Laws.
 Sonny also appears to be capable of feeling emotion and claims to have "dreams".
-During Spooner's further investigations, he is attacked by a USR demolition robot and two truckloads of hostile NS-5 robots, but when he cannot produce evidence to support either attack, Spooner's boss Lieutenant Bergin, considering him mentally unstable, removes Spooner from active duty.
+During Del's further investigations, he is attacked by a USR demolition robot and two truckloads of hostile NS-5 robots, but when he cannot produce evidence to support either attack, Del's boss Lieutenant Bergin, considering him mentally unstable, removes Del from active duty.